anqitu/NTUOSS-ImageRecognitionWorkshop/README.md

   /3_Recognize_Image.py
   /util.py
 ```

-This folder contains complete codes, including extracting image urls, downloading images, training model and predicting images.
-This workshop will focus on the model training and image recognition part.
-For those who are interested in how I crawl all the images from google, do take a look on the other two scripts.
+This /start folder contains the incomplete codes for the purpose of this workshop.
+Now, let's start by opening the Train_Model.py file with colaboratory.

 ```
 /start
   /Train_Model.py
   /Predict.py
 ```
-This folder contains the incomplete codes for training the model.
-Now, let's start by opening the Train_Model.py file with colaboratory.

 ![task 0.2 screenshot a](screenshots/task_0_2.png?raw=true)

 ## Task 1 - Virtual Environment

-#### 1.1 Change Runtime Type
+#### 1.1 Change to a Free GPU Runtime
 <!-- TODO: write about CPU vs GPU -->
 <!-- TODO: screenshot of changing GPU -->
+Apart from saving us trouble in setting up environments, Colab also provides free GPU that speeds up the training and prevents your own laptop from overheating.
+Select "Runtime," "Change runtime type,".
 ![task 1.1 screenshot a](screenshots/task_1_1_a.png?raw=true)

+On this pop-up, select GPU.
 ![task 1.1 screenshot b](screenshots/task_1_1_b.png?raw=true)

 #### 1.2 Mount Google Drive
 <!-- TODO: screenshot for token -->